Prepare for the Fair: Tips for Success!

 Fair Preparation Tips:

-- Plan out your professional attire ahead of time, selecting clothing you’ll feel confident and look savvy in.
+- Plan out your professional attire ahead of time.
 A rule of thumb is to dress a level or two above what you think the dress code at the company would be.
 So, even if a company may wear jeans and a polo to work, for example, you’ll want to arrive in business attire for the fair.
 Visit the Career Closet in WPU, second floor, if you did not bring any interview- appropriate attire with you to Pittsburgh.
 You can borrow clothing from our Career Closet for free!
 This service is available the whole academic year for any career fair, networking event, or interview you have coming up!
 Schedule a Career Closet appointment via Handshake under Career Center: Appointments: Career Closet.

 Below is a sample elevator pitch you can refer to: